Native Backend

 Rust backend (default)

-import { Egui } from 'tish:egui'or@scope/pkg) - Needs the full Rust ecosystem
+import { Egui } from 'tish:egui',@scope/pkg) - Access to the full Rust ecosystem

 # or explicitly: